peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

-  parameters identify the Trust Chain to be used for obtaining the key needed for validating the signature, any needed metadata for interoperability purpose, any metadata policy and any required Trust Marks for administrative compliaces.
+  parameters identify the Trust Chain to be used for obtaining the key needed for validating the signature, any needed metadata for interoperability purpose, any metadata policy and any required Trust Marks for administrative and technical compliances.

 The labels assigned to the header parameter can be found in Table 1.